sourcegraph/sourcegraph-public-snapshot/docs/getting-started/index.md

 +++
-title = "Getting started with Sourcegraph for your team" navtitle = "Getting started"
+title = "Getting started with Sourcegraph" navtitle = "Getting started"
 +++

-Setting up Sourcegraph for your team is a breeze.
+Setting up Sourcegraph is a breeze.
 Let's get started.

 # 1. Install Sourcegraph on a server